evanvada/evanvada/README.md

+# About myself
-- Hi, I’m Evan.
+- 👋 Hi, my name's Evan.

-- I’m interested in fullstack web development.
+- 💻 Interested in fullstack development

-- I’m currently learning React, NodeJS and MongoDB.
+- 📚 Currently learning React, NodeJS and MongoDB

-- I'm looking to work with a company as an apprentice.
+- 🔎 And looking to work with a company as an apprentice

-- My email is evanvadapro@gmail.com
+- 🗺️ You can contact me at evanvadapro@gmail.com